Stele of the Vultures

-The Stele of the Vultures is a monument from the Early Dynastic IIIb period (2600–2350 BC) in Mesopotamia celebrating a victory of the city-state of Lagash over its neighbour Umma.
+The Stele of the Vultures is a monument from the Early Dynastic IIIb period (2600–2350 BC) in Mesopotamia celebrating a victory of the city-state of Lagash over its neighbour Umma in the Umma–Lagash war.
 It shows various battle and religious scenes and is named after the vultures that can be seen in one of these scenes.
 The stele was originally carved out of a single slab of limestone, but only seven fragments are known to have survived up to the present day.
 The fragments were found at Tello (ancient Girsu) in southern Iraq in the 1880s and are now on display in the Louvre.
 The stele was erected as a monument to the victory of king Eannatum of Lagash over Ush, king of Umma.
 It is the earliest known war monument.

 Discovery

 The stele is not complete; only seven fragments are known today.
 The first three fragments were found during excavations in the early 1880s by the French archaeologist Ernest de Sarzec at the archaeological site of Tello, ancient Girsu, in what is today southern Iraq.
 Another three fragments came to light during the excavations of 1888–1889.
 A seventh fragment, which was later determined to be part of the Stele of the Vultures and thought to have come from Tello, was acquired on the antiquities market by the British Museum in 1898.
 While two initial requests to hand this fragment over to the Louvre were denied by the British Museum, it was eventually given to them in 1932 so that it could be incorporated in the reconstructed stele together with the other fragments.
 It was first translated by F. Thureau-Dangin in 1907.